 Since marketing now has two forms, traditional and digital, it is important to understand how marketing spend differs between the two.
 The offline marketing space has been experiencing steep decline for years now, dropping single-digit percentages every year.
 In contrast, the online marketing space is experiencing incredible growth, with percentages in double digits each year.

 Percent Change in Traditional Advertising Vs Digital Marketing Spend in Next 12 Months

 Figure 2.
 Courtesy of Cmosurvey.org

-What this entails is that businesses are slowly shifting their attention, and consequently financial means, from traditional forms of marketing (e.g. TV, radio, newspapers, billboard, etc.) to the digital ones.
-An eMarketer report shows that in 2017 digital ad spend surpassed TV ad spend for the first time in the US history: $72.01 billion or 35.8% of total ad spend for TV and $77.37 billion or 38.4% of total ad spend for digital.
+What this entails is that businesses are slowly shifting their attention, and consequently financial means, from traditional forms of marketing (e.g. TV, radio, newspapers, billboards, etc.) to the digital ones.
+An eMarketer report shows that in 2017 digital ad spend surpassed TV ad spend for the first time in US history: $72.01 billion or 35.8% of total ad spend for TV and $77.37 billion or 38.4% of total ad spend for digital.

 The report also estimates the gap will only get bigger with time, with digital ad spend being 36% bigger than TV by 2020.
 Moreover, it is totally possible that by the end of 2019 digital ad spend will surpass all traditional media ad spend combined.
 That is not all, though.
 The growth of digital ad spend does not end there.
 By 2023, it will account for around 67% of total media ad spend, capturing two-thirds of the market.

 We all know what a marketing budget is: a percentage of a business’ total budget that is dedicate towards marketing and advertising.
 But let’s break it down even further to understand what a marketing budget is comprised of.